chef-boneyard/chef-web-docs-2016/includes_dsl_ohai/includes_dsl_ohai_method_collect_data_example.rst

 .. code-block:: ruby

    Ohai.plugin(:Azure) do
-     provides "azure"
+     provides 'azure'

      collect_data do
        azure_metadata_from_hints = hint?('azure')
        if azure_metadata_from_hints
-         Ohai::Log.debug("azure_metadata_from_hints is present.")
+         Ohai::Log.debug('azure_metadata_from_hints is present.')
          azure Mash.new
          azure_metadata_from_hints.each {|k, v| azure[k] = v }
        else
-         Ohai::Log.debug("No hints present for azure.")
+         Ohai::Log.debug('No hints present for azure.')
          false
        end
      end